-Chapter Three: The “How” of Home-schooling
+Chapter Three: The “How” of Homeschooling for Homesteaders

-There are as many ways to home-school as there are home-schooling families.
+There are as many ways to homeschool as there are homeschooling families.
 And this is as it should be, because that’s the whole point.
 If you want your child to have an education exactly like he/she’d get in public school, you’ll save a whole lot of time and money if you just enroll him/her and be done with it.
 As stated before, they will most likely turn out just fine.

-There are several general types of teaching styles used to home-school and I’ll briefly touch on each one.
+There are several general types of teaching styles used to homeschool and I’ll briefly touch on each one.
 A wise parent will change the style of teaching depending on the individual child’s needs.
-I know some home-schooling families who have all the styles going on at once with different children, and some who even have some in public school and some out—the main issue is not To Home-school or Not to Home-school, the main issue at all times should be, “Where/how will my child learn and grow the best at this particular time?”
+I know some homeschooling families who have all the styles going on at once with different children, and some who even have some in public school and some out—the main issue is not To Homeschool or Not to Homeschool, the main issue at all times should be, “Where/how will my child learn and grow the best at this particular time?”

-Traditional home-schoolers have School at Home.
+Traditional homeschoolers have School at Home.
 There is usually a designated school area or room that’s set up with desks or study areas for each child.
 Lessons are taught basically the same as in “regular” schools.

 Child Directed Learning is a little trickier.
 Using this style, the parent takes what the child is already interested in and turns it into school.
 Dinosaurs?
-This of course encompasses Science, but also history, reading, math (dino story problems, reading really, really big numbers BC), and art.
+This, of course, encompasses Science, but also history, reading, math (dino story problems, reading really, really big numbers BC), and art.
 Whole units are done up this way, and the materials you were going to teach anyway are cleverly disguised as your child’s own ideas.

 There are many “boxed” curriculums designed in the above two styles.
-When we started our home-schooling adventure, we chose a curriculum that is modified Child Directed—there are pretty basic reading, math and language presentations, along with a lot of emphasis on music, science and art.
+When we started our homeschooling adventure, we chose a curriculum that is modified Child Directed—there are pretty basic reading, math, and language presentations, along with a lot of emphasis on music, science, and art.
 One thing I really like about it is that it’s set up in weekly lessons rather than daily lessons, giving me the freedom to type up my daily schedule according to my own work needs for the week—some days we will do more school than others.
 I keep the typed schedules along with his finished workbooks for future reference as proof that we really are teaching him stuff.

 As we’ve gotten more comfortable with teaching, we’ve picked up books to add to our curriculum—science books, history books, poetry books, books on spiritualism.
 We have lessons on our old upright piano.
 We purchased and very much like Rosetta Stone Spanish.
 With only one student, I can teach everything required from the curriculum AND our added materials in 4 mornings per week.

 Un-schoolers’ style is to not have a style… Life Is School.
-This is generally too scary a concept for most new home-schoolers because you really need to take a Big Picture view of schooling, and make really good notes of everything you do during the course of each day, then review at the end of the week/month/year to make sure you’ve introduced everything that was age-appropriate.
-Cooking together= Fractions and Chemistry.
+This is generally too scary a concept for most new homeschoolers because you really need to take a Big Picture view of schooling and make really good notes of everything you do during the course of each day, then review at the end of the week/month/year to make sure you’ve introduced everything that was age-appropriate.
+Cooking together = Fractions and Chemistry.
 Grocery shopping = Budgeting and Math.
 Planting a garden = Biology and PhysEd.

-Again, there are multitudinous variations of all of the above, including scary mutations on either end—the parent whose goal is to have their child enrolled in Harvard by the age of 12 and who pretty much spends that child’s childhood turning them into a miniature adult; the parent who is home-schooling to keep their child protected from the Evils of the World and whose child is terrified of anyone who smiles at them and says hello in the grocery store; the parent who believes that the child will learn what he/she needs to know just by living and sets no boundaries, no limits, gives no direction…. all crazy scary.
+Again, there are multitudinous variations of all of the above, including scary mutations on either end—the parent whose goal is to have their child enrolled in Harvard by the age of 12 and who pretty much spends that child’s childhood turning them into a miniature adult; the parent who is homeschooling to keep their child protected from the Evils of the World and whose child is terrified of anyone who smiles at them and says hello in the grocery store; the parent who believes that the child will learn what he/she needs to know just by living and sets no boundaries, no limits, gives no direction…. all crazy scary.

 Chapter Four: What about Socialization?

 This is the Battle Cry of the Public Schoolers.
-How, they ask, will a home-schooled child learn to get along with others?
+How, they ask, will a homeschooled child learn to get along with others?
 To share?
 To behave in society?

-Let’s look at this a moment.
+Let’s look at this for a moment.

 In public school, children are segregated according to age.
 They spend all day in the company of their peers, and maybe a year or two older or younger during recess and lunchtime.
 And recess and lunchtime are the only times they will have for free play and interaction all day long.
 The rest of the time is spent sitting still and being quiet.